-- For Washington County Public Schools Until the drop for a refund deadline, all registration changes must be communicated to a school counselor.
-After the drop for a refund deadline, an Early College Drop Request and Appeal Form must be completed on behalf of a student. - For Non-WCPS High School Partners High school staff must email ECRegistration@hagerstowncc.edu
+- For Washington County Public Schools Until the drop for a refund deadline on the Early College Calendar, all registration changes must be communicated to a school counselor.
+After the drop for a refund deadline, the Early College Drop Request and Appeal Form for WCPS Students must be completed on behalf of a student. - For Non-WCPS High School Partners High school staff must email ECRegistration@hagerstowncc.edu